josiahkl/spantracts/README.md

 # spantracts

 This repository contains scripts to track fibers from the anterior insula to nucleus accumbens.
-Each matlab script is well commented, but for questions email josiah@stanford.edu
+Each matlab script is well commented, but feel free to email josiah@stanford.edu with questions.

-<b>Instructions: </b></br>
+<b>Workflow: </b></br>
 (1) Setup computing environment </br>
 (2) Setup directory structure </br>
 (3) AcPc-align T1 data </br>